Chigusa Nagayo: Crush Gals (1983–1986)

-End of Crush Gals (1986-1989)
+Post-Crush Gals (1986–1989)

-In May 1986, Crush Gals suspended all non-wrestling activities and soon after broke up.
+In May 1986, the Crush Gals suspended all non-wrestling activities and soon after broke up.
 Nagayo competed in the 1986 Japan Grand Prix, losing in the finals to rival Yukari Omori.
-The feud between Nagayo and Matsumoto still continued on though and the two met in a second hair vs hair match after an incident where the Atrocious Alliance cut up Nagayo's clothes after a performance.
-The rematch was held on November 7, 1986, with Nagayo gaining revenge and cutting Matsumoto's hair.
-On February 26, 1987, Nagayo and Asuka clashed in a #1 Contender's Match for the WWWA World Single Championship.
+The feud between Nagayo and Dump Matsumoto still continued, and the two met in a second hair vs. hair match after an incident where the Atrocious Alliance cut up Nagayo's clothes after a performance.
+The rematch was held on November 7, with Nagayo gaining revenge and cutting Matsumoto's hair.
+On February 26, Nagayo and Lioness Asuka clashed in a #1 Contender's Match for the WWWA World Single Championship.
 The match went to a 30-minute draw.
 They were given an additional five minutes but when no winner was decided, the match went to a referee's decision where Asuka was awarded the victory.

-Nagayo won the 1987 Japan Grand Prix.The tournament was marred by multiple wrestlers leaving the tournament prematurely but it featured another Nagayo vs Asuka match before Nagayo defeated Matsumoto in the finals.
-On October 20, 1987, Nagayo met rival Yukari Omori in title vs title match, with Nagayo putting up her All Pacific Championship against Omori's WWWA World Single Championship with Nagayo winning.
-After winning both the 1987 Japan Grand Prix and the WWWA title, Nagayo was awarded the 1987 All Japan Women's MVP award.
-Nagayo finished off the year on December 26, 1987, by competing against Devil Masami in Devil's retirement match.
-On January 5, 1988, Nagayo and Omori had their last singles match against each other for the WWWA title with Nagayo winning.
+Nagayo won the 1987 Japan Grand Prix.
+The tournament featured another Nagayo vs. Lioness Asuka match before Nagayo defeated Dump Matsumoto in the finals.
+On October 20, Nagayo met rival Yukari Omori in a title vs. title match, with Nagayo putting up her All Pacific Championship against Omori's WWWA World Single Championship, with Nagayo winning.
+After winning both the 1987 Japan Grand Prix and the WWWA World Single Championship, Nagayo was awarded the 1987 All Japan Women's MVP award.
+Nagayo finished off the year on December 26, by competing against Devil Masami in Masami's retirement match.
+On January 5, 1988, Nagayo and Yukari Omori had their last singles match against each other for the WWWA World Single Championship, with Nagayo winning.

-On February 25, 1988, two of Nagayo's main rivals, Matsumoto and Omori retired.
-To mark this occasion, Nagayo and Asuka teamed up to take on the oddball pairing of Dump Matsumoto and Yukari Omori.
+On February 25, 1988, two of Nagayo's main rivals, Dump Matsumoto and Yukari Omori retired.
+To mark this occasion, Nagayo and Lioness Asuka teamed up to take on the oddball pairing of Dump Matsumoto and Yukari Omori.
 Later that night, Nagayo pleaded with Matsumoto to team together one time before they retired.
-They wrestled a five-minute exhibition against Asuka and Yukari Omori.
-The show drew a 13.3 rating, making it the most watched wrestling event in Japan in 1988.
+They wrestled a five-minute exhibition against Asuka and Omori.
+The show drew a 13.3 rating, making it the most-watched wrestling event in Japan in 1988.